Discover the Real Story of Santa Fe

 Walk the Original “Mother Road” Through Downtown Santa Fe

-On this unique centennial tour, you’ll:
+On this unique 2-hour walking tour, you’ll:

 • Trace the original Route 66 corridor on foot